wbstack/docs/users/wiki.md

 Once you have created a Wiki the first account login details will be emailed to you.

-Look for an email like this.w
+Look for an email like this.

 ![](https://i.imgur.com/drpdiIJ.png)